Blog

 Tailored, innovative approach to help employees quit

-For those with MSD, tobacco cessation can make a huge difference in terms of how the disorder progresses—or doesn’t.
+For those with MSD, tobacco cessation can make a significant difference in terms of how the disorder progresses—or doesn’t.
 That can save you enormous healthcare costs in the future, and also strengthen your workforce into one that’s healthier, happier, and more productive.

 To do that, employers need innovative programs that meet employees’ needs, including: